reg1reg1/Web-Security-Writeups/README.md

-# Web-Security-CTF
+# Web-Security-Writeups
-Exploits for CTF's and Web based pentesting challenges
+Exploits for CTF's and Web based vulnerable software such as Mutillidae

-This repository contain's solutions/writeups to CTF's I have solved.
-For some of them where the target was remote, a solution has been provided with the explanation of the scenario and the intuition behind arriving at the desired answer.
+Online writeups or web challenges will be put here.
+The wargames natas is in the wargames repository.
+Since web security is one of my favorite security domains, I created this repo just to store the web security ctf writeups as I will play them.
+Feel free to mail me at yuvraj.singh19@gmail.com if you find any mistakes.
+Thanks!